Estancia, Iloilo: Education

+Culture and Festivals

+Estancia celebrates "Panagat Festival", its annual municipal fiesta typically observed either on the 3rd or 4th week of April.
+It is centered on the bountiful catch of different fish and seafood as well as the local fishermen in the community.
+The festivity highlights the "Sugbanahay sa Panagat" where locals grill different fresh fish and seafood in the main streets for everyone to enjoy.

+Apart from its municipal fiesta, Estancia also annually celebrates its religious town fiesta on October 7 in honor of its patroness, Queen of the Most Holy Rosary (Our Lady of the Rosary).

 Natural disasters

 Typhoon Haiyan

 Parts of Estancia were heavily damaged by Typhoon Haiyan.
 The roof of Northern Iloilo State University (NISU: Estancia) was completely torn off.
 Estancia Central School was also hit by the said typhoon and almost all of the classrooms were totally damaged.
 The Principal (Dr. Gerry J. Tingson) of the said school with his utmost will is now trying to restore the damages caused by typhoon Haiyan through national and foreign aid.
 Other parts of the town that suffered damage included the market and the port.